myersr/simpleKafka-PythonServer/README.md

  * a __Consumer__ grabs the message from __Kafka__ to process

 One very loose metaphor for a kafka system could be subscribing to a magazine.
 The Company(Producer) prints the magazine.
 They have your address but don't know how to get to you.

-They deliver a stack of magazines to UPS(Kafka).
+The company delivers a stack of magazines to UPS(Kafka).
 UPS has no knowledge/use of what is in that magazine, but they know how to get it to the reader's(Consumer) address.
 UPS is in charge of delivering, tracking, and keeping the magazine safe.

 The reader(Consumer) has a mailbox with his address on the side therefore UPS drops off the magazine.

 There are a couple of things to note here.